shreyasj94/Brewery/README.md

 Here I interact with an Open API located at https://www.openbrewerydb.org/.
 This API contains a database of Breweries within the United States.

-I have used the API to create a front-end application were you can perform the belowntasks:
+I have used the API to create a front-end application were you can perform the below tasks:
 - Create a List of Breweries
 - Allows for the search of breweries by Name
 - Returns a brewery when there is a match